-The gcp:dataproc/metastoreServiceIamBinding:MetastoreServiceIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Dataproc Metastore services, controlling which identities can access the service.
-This guide focuses on three capabilities: granting roles to multiple members, adding individual members incrementally, and replacing entire IAM policies.
+The gcp:dataproc/metastoreServiceIamBinding:MetastoreServiceIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Dataproc Metastore services.
+This guide focuses on two approaches: authoritative role binding that replaces all members for a role, and non-authoritative member addition that preserves existing members.

 Grant a role to multiple members at once

-When onboarding a team or configuring service-to-service access, you often need to assign the same role to multiple identities simultaneously.
+When onboarding teams or configuring service-to-service access, you often need to grant the same role to multiple identities simultaneously.

 import * as pulumi from "@pulumi/pulumi";